PrimeEagle/Concerto/README.md

 # Fugue
-A modern programming designed for precision.
+A modern programming language designed for precision.

 * units and dimensions are first-class
 * complex numbers